jonawals/jonawals.github.io/_posts/2023-01-19-vectors-matrices-matrix-order.markdown

 }
 ```

-As two dimensional arrays are effectively one dimensional arrays under the hood with syntax sugar for indexing them in two dimensions, we can also declare a flat one dimensional array of size $$m \cdot n$$, where $$m$$ is the number of equally sized one dimensional arrays and $$n$$ is the number of elements in each one dimensional array.
-We can then access the elements as if it were a two dimensional array using the function $$f(j,i) = j \cdot n + i$$:
+As two dimensional arrays are effectively one dimensional arrays under the hood with syntax sugar for indexing them in two dimensions, we can also declare a flat one dimensional array of size $m \cdot n$, where $m$ is the number of equally sized one dimensional arrays and $n$ is the number of elements in each one dimensional array.
+We can then access the elements as if it were a two dimensional array using the function $f(j,i) = j \cdot n + i$:

 ```c++
 const std::size_t m = 2;